Merkoba/Archon-Tetris/README.md

 - Minimum Descent Delay
 - Soft Drop Delay
 - Block Texture (Almost 400 textures to choose from)
+- Block Shape (Square, Rounded, or Circle)

-Plus controls can be configured.
+Plus controls and piece colors can be configured.